Fool-Yang/Food-Chain/README.md

 This is a generalized version of the classic game Predator and Prey.
+The code uses PettingZoo API https://pettingzoo.farama.org/api/parallel/.
 It serves as a test ground for multi-agent reinforcement learning (MARL) algorithms.
-Descriptions are in the research paper.
+Descriptions are in the research paper "Behavioural analysis of independent value-based learning in non-cooperative games".